Parenting Arrangements & Child Support

 A parenting plan is a written agreement signed by each parent.
 A parenting plan can deal with many matters involving your children including:

-the time your children is to spend with each parent;
+- the time your children are to spend with each parent;

-how you, as parents, are going to managing important decisions for you children such as:
+- how you, as parents, are going to managing important decisions for your children such as:

-how will you address educational needs of each child;
+- how you address the educational needs of each child;

-which activities a child will be involved such as sport, music;
+- which activities a child will be involved in, such as sport and music;

-how you will communicate with each other, such as a communication book, email, text message;
+- how you will communicate with each other, such as a communication book, email or text message;

-the process to be used for changing the parenting plan, such as attending upon a family consultant.
+- the process to be used for changing the parenting plan, such as attending upon a family therapist.

 It is important to note that parenting plans are not enforceable by the Court, however, they can be a very useful in promoting cooperative parenting and minimising conflict.

-If you would like further information regarding parenting plans or parenting orders please contact us to discuss.
+If you would like further information regarding parenting plans please contact us to discuss.